tslaird/ODroid600/README.md

 rear piece: x inches
 tube stalk connectors: x inches (2 total), x inches (2 total), x inches (2 total)
 2) Assemble the base according to the diagram below.
 The pieces should fit snugly together without the need for any glue or adhesive.
+However, once the design is finalized you can glue the PVC frame if desired.

+Diagram coming soon!

 ## Assembling tube stalks
 1) Cut PVC pipe to 4.75 inches